IvanGDR/Add-External-IP-DNS-to-SSL-certs-as-SAN-to-a-K8S-cluster-already-deployed-by-kubeadm/README.md

 scheduler: {}
 ```

-At this stage,  move (recommended) or remove the existing API server certificate and key because if kubeadm find these files it won't generate new ones..
+At this stage, move (recommended) or remove the existing API server certificate and key because if kubeadm finds these files it won't generate new ones..

 These are two files, `apiserver.crt` and `apiserver.key` and are located here:
 ```